qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/server/getting_started.rst

 ----

 QGIS Server needs a running X Server to be fully usable, in particular for printing.
-On servers it is usually recommentded not to install it, so you may use ``xvfb`` to have a virtual X environment.
+On servers it is usually recommended not to install it, so you may use ``xvfb`` to have a virtual X environment.

 To install the package: